Mortimer333/Dito/README.md

 **!IMPORTANT** Currently injected HTML doesn't benefit from any functionality presented by library (executables, for, if etc.).
 Only simple HTML is accepted.

 # Dynamic CSS
-CSS is also downloabeing downloaded and assigned to the component so why not allow using variables inside of it?
+CSS is also being downloaded and assigned to the component, so why not allow using variables inside of it?
 Anything set in `$css` will be available inside your components CSS file:

 #### Functionality:
 ```js